Disjoint Generation of Synthetic Data: Experiments

-For our experiments, we choose to focus on three generative models, namely, \texttt{synthpop} and DataSynthesizer from before, alongside DPGAN~\cite{Xie2018}; this gives us a total of 6 different mixed-model combinations we can check for the present partitioning.
-Synthpop is our high-utility choice, and DataSynthesizer and DPGAN are options that have differential privacy guarantee enabled (different strengths on the default parameter settings).
-For baselines, we apply all models non-disjointly to the full column-set, but also with both parts generated by different instances of the same generative models.
+For our experiments, we choose to focus on four generative models, namely, \texttt{synthpop} and DataSynthesizer from before, alongside DPGAN~\citep{Xie2018} and TabDiff~\citep{Shi2025_tabdiff}; this gives us a total of 12 different mixed-model combinations we can check for the present partitioning.
+Synthpop and TabDiff are high-utility choices, representing a classical machine learning method and a state-of-the-art (cf.,~\cite{Jiang2026}) deep learning architecture respectively.
+DataSynthesizer and DPGAN are options that have differential privacy guarantee enabled (different strengths on the default parameter settings).
+For baselines, first, we apply all models non-disjointly to the full column-set; second, we add examples of both parts generated by different instances of the same generative model, and third, as an additional comparison, we provide full column-set generation results for models: CTGAN and TVAE \citep{Xu2019}, ARF \citep{Watson2023}, ADS-GAN \citep{Yoon2020}, and TabDDPM \citep{Kotelnikov2023}.
 Here, we present results for validated joins; results for concatenation are available in the \href{https://github.com/notna07/disjoint-synthetic-data-generation/blob/main/03_specified_splits.ipynb}{code supplement}.
-The effect of using validation vs.\ concatenation for these examples is not very apparent, save for perhaps on some of the statistical metrics.

 The results are presented in detail in Table~\ref{tab:cs3_res}.
-The baselines are mostly as expected; the \texttt{synthpop} model performs well on the statistical metrics, acceptably on the machine learning metrics, and poorly on privacy, while for the DPGAN model, it performs worse on utility and well on privacy.
-DataSynthesizer finds somewhat of a middle ground but fails to achieve sufficiently low privacy (gauged by the often-mentioned 9\% identification risk that various agencies suggest to be acceptable for public release~\cite{EuropeanMedicinesAgency2018, HealthCanada2019}) while degrading utility noticeably.
-The single-model DGMs arrange themselves similarly with some exceptions.
+The baselines are mostly as expected; the \texttt{synthpop} model performs well on the statistical metrics, acceptably on the machine learning metrics, and poorly on privacy; TabDiff reaches a similar performance while for the DPGAN model, it performs worse on the statistical utility and well on privacy.
+DataSynthesizer finds somewhat of a middle ground but fails to achieve sufficiently low privacy (gauged by the often-mentioned 9\% identification risk that various agencies suggest to be acceptable for public release; see~\cite{EuropeanMedicinesAgency2018, HealthCanada2019}) while degrading utility noticeably.
+The single-model DGMs arrange themselves similarly, with some minor differences.
+The additional baseline models arrange themselves consistently for ``high utility'' models with results in the same range as the non-differentially private \texttt{synthpop} model.
+Only TabDDPM sets itself apart from the group with weaker utility performance and intermediate privacy results\footnote{We know that TabDDPM can usually obtain better results than what we see on this dataset (cf.~\cite{Kotelnikov2023, Hansen2023, Jiang2026}, and Figure~\ref{fig:mixed_baseline}).
+We did optimise the hyperparameters; these are the best we found.}.